-The Government Social Media Conference is opening its annual “Call for Speakers” to seek social media thought leaders and industry professionals to share their knowledge and expertise with social media coordinators in government.
+The Government Social Media Conference runs an annual “Call for Speakers” to seek social media thought leaders and industry professionals to share their knowledge and expertise with social media coordinators in government.

 Learn more about speaking at GSMCON and read our tips and topic ideas below.

 Don’t be vague in your session title and description.
 We see too many “Social Media Strategy” sessions.
 We want you to be very specific.
 What specific platform or what specific technique will you be covering in depth?

 High level overviews aren’t as sought after as sessions that go into a deep dive on very specific topics.